WILLE-DAC/documentation/WILLE by-laws.md

 Name, acronym and symbol
 </p>

-This DAO is named Network Emergency Network Vollunteers, or WILLE short, inspired by a popular anime series.
-Colors are black and red and as a symbol we have a lock and a key in representation of our strong values regarding cybersecurity.
+This DAO is named WILLE inspired by a popular anime series and which stands in German for volition or 'the' will.
+Colors are white and blue and as a symbol we have a lock and a key in representation of our strong values regarding cybersecurity.

 <p align="center">
 <b>( article 3 )</b><br>